Predictors of Response to Insomnia Treatments for Gulf War Veterans

 • Those with responses suggestive of high risk for sleep apnea will be referred to Pulmonary Medicine for standard clinical screening including polysomnography

-• Those in which apnea is primarily responsible for their sleep complaints should be excluded
+• Those where apnea is primarily responsible for their sleep complaints will be excluded

 Neuropsychiatric